TheZine/TheZineRESTClient/README.md

-TheZineRESTClient
+The Zine REST Client
 =================

-Android REST client library for TheZineREST
+Android REST client library for The Zine API